 - contribute to the broader access to AI technologies and tools in South Africa.

-CAIR is structured as a hub-and-spoke model with established groups at six universities - the University of Cape Town, the University of KwaZulu-Natal, North-West University, the University of Pretoria, Stellenbosch University and the University of the Western Cape.
+CAIR is structured as a hub-and-spoke model with established groups at seven universities - the University of Cape Town, the University of KwaZulu-Natal, North-West University, the University of Pretoria, Stellenbosch University, the University of the Western Cape and the University of Johannesburg.
 CAIR also has emerging groups at Sol Plaatje University and the University of Limpopo.